From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Google Earth view of the approximate area that encompassed what would become known as Scriptown.
 On the western edge is 24th Street which became the heart of Omaha’s black community.
 On the east is 16th Street.
 Cuming Street is on the south and Fort Street is on the north.

 The area got its name from scrip, the only currency available in the territory at the time, which was used to purchase the land.
-This is similar to how a company would pay its employees when regular money wasn’t available.
-It was essentially a bribe awarded to influential legislators who supported Omaha’s efforts to become the permanent territorial capital, in exchange for valuable land that would become part of Omaha proper.
+It was essentially a bribe awarded to legislators who supported Omaha’s efforts to become the permanent territorial capital.
+The scrip represented promises of lots in an area that would eventually become part of Omaha proper.

 1890 Durham Museum photo of the Woodmen Linseed Oil Works at the southwest corner of 17th and Nicholas Street.
 Built in 1872.
 There is a small locomotive engine parked at the side of the building.